UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 official_langs.query("most_at_home > 2669195")
 ```

 The query (criteria we are using to select values) is input as a string.
-This will
+This
 comes in handy when we chain operations together.

 (loc-iloc)=